 From Springfield, follow Interstate 91 South to Hartford.
-Take Route 84 East to Route 2 East to Route 11 in Colchester.
-When the expressway ends, go left for one mile.
+Take Exit 30 (Route 84 East) to Exit 55 (Route 2 East) to Exit 19 (Route 11 in Colchester) to Exit 4 (Route 82).
 Turn right onto Route 85 for 13 miles into New London.
-Turn right onto Route 213 (Colman Street) to the end, then turn left onto Route 1 (Bank Street) and take the second right onto Montauk Avenue.
-Proceed 1 1/2 miles.
+Turn right onto Route 213 (Colman Street) to the end, turn left onto Route 1 (Bank Street) and take the second right onto Montauk Avenue.
+Proceed 1 1⁄2 miles.
 After passing Michael's Dairy (big red barn) on the right, turn left onto Granada Terrace to the end.
 Turn right onto Pequot Avenue.
-Henry Hall (Admissions and Financial Aid Offices) is on left.
+Henry Hall (Admissions and Financial Aid Office) will be on the left.
 There are signs posted along the way.